unlight/asmt-javascript-questions/README.md

   - What does it mean to be a Senior Specialist?
 Please explain new challenges and responsibilities.
   - What is the difference between L2 and L3 engineer?
 - What challenges or big goals would you like set for yourself being Cheif Software Engineer.
+- Describe your biggest achievement that you can be proud of?
 - Please, name the phases of Software Development Life Cycle?
 - Talk about SDLC in context of your project.